-We’re leading the way in making preventative health care a priority
+We’re leading the way in preventative health with senior exercises for balance

 Balance — physical, emotional and in life — plays a leading role in our health and well-being.
 Good physical balance helps older adults continue doing the activities they love — whether that’s gardening or water skiing.
-To ensure residents maintain or regain the balance they need to live fully and joyfully, Spectrum Retirement launched a system-wide balance improvement program.
+To ensure residents maintain or regain the balance they need to live fully and joyfully, Spectrum Retirement launched a system-wide program of senior exercises for balance improvement.

 “I’ve worked with a lot of the retirement communities, and Spectrum Retirement is by far the most innovative and proactive,” says Laura Cambria, PT, regional director of operations for Legacy Healthcare Services, Spectrum’s partner in this program.
 “They’re really taking a stance on preventative health.
 They want to be there to help residents live the best quality of life possible.”

 Good balance is an important component of essential activities such as walking, going up and down stairs, and getting in and out of the shower.
 Good balance also prevents falls, which is one of the leading causes of injuries in older adults.
 According to the U.S. Centers for Disease Control and Prevention, more than one out of four older adults fall each year.
 Falls are the primary cause of hip fractures and traumatic brain injuries.